 In this day and age, it isn’t uncommon for media outlets to bring the most attention to crimes and more negative news.
 However, this is what makes it all the more important to understand the real impact that these crimes are having and put into perspective how frequently they are really happening.

 In a recent census performed by the Office for National Statistics, Cleveland was revealed as the most dangerous place to live in the North East.
 Cleveland is one of three counties in the North East, made up of Hartlepool, Middlesbrough, and Stockton-on-Tees.
-This, unfortunately, does not provide a good outlook for how safe and security the North East is.
+This, unfortunately, does not provide a good outlook for how safe and secure the North East is.

 However, it does begin to look better when considering the other counties within the region, Durham and Northumbria.
-Their crime rates are considerably lower than Cleveland’s, with Durham’s being 104.7 per 1,000 and Northumbria’s being 100.2 per 1,000.
+Their crime rates are considerably lower than Cleveland’s, with Durham’s being 90 per 1,000 and Northumbria’s being 78 per 1,000.
 This helps to reduce the overall North East crime rate.

 Because the North East gains the majority of its bad reputation from one of its counties’ high levels of criminal activity, it becomes even more important to look at the larger picture.
 When considering travelling to the North East, either as a tourist or a student, you could always avoid Cleveland and instead visit one of the other two counties.
 They share just as much heritage between them and as many things to do, ensuring you still get the authentic North East experience.